 Ivy League schools are known for their highly selective admissions processes, but that doesn’t mean they’re the only selective schools.
 After all, what makes an Ivy League school originally had nothing to do with academic excellence: it was an athletic conference established in 1954 by the National Collegiate Athletic Association (NCAA) Division 1.

-Current Ivy League acceptance rates range from 3.3% to 7.3%.
+As we look ahead to the 2028 admissions cycle, current Ivy League acceptance rates range from 3.59% to 9.73%.
 However, other top schools can fall in this range too.
 For example, MIT reported only 4.8% of applicants were accepted in a recent admissions cycle.
-Stanford is even more selective: just 3.7% of undergraduate applicants were accepted
+Stanford is even more selective: just 3.7% of undergraduate applicants were accepted.

 Looking at the acceptance rates of your target schools is a good way to decide which Ivy League school is right for you.
 Here is a table with the Ivy League schools’ acceptance rates and other enrollment statistics: